Goals of the Physics Major (USLI)

 The lower division prerequisites to the major consists of five lower division courses, chosen to introduce students to fundamental math and physics concepts needed for upper division work:

-The honors sequence H7A, H7B and H7C are recommended for students with advanced placement credit.
+The Physics 5 sequence 5A, 5B and 5C have replaced the 7-series honor courses.
+The 5-series is recommended for students with advanced placement credit.
 They cover the same topics but use more sophisticated mathematics and provide a stronger introduction and preparation for the Tier 2 courses.

 The upper division core courses are designed to teach our students the fundamental knowledge expected of physics majors, specifically quantum mechanics, classical mechanics, statistical mechanics, thermodynamics, electricity and magnetism, optics, and special relativity.
 These courses also teach problem solving skills, including the ability to set up problems and make numerical estimates.
 Grades on homework assignments and exams provide the primary system of evaluating performance at this level.
 These courses are: